We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 2016 studyfound that mindfulness meditation mildly improved sleep parameters in those with insomnia.

 - lack of sleep is interfering with daily life

 - a person has difficulty falling and staying asleep at least

 People have used chamomile for a wide range of conditions.
 However, there is little scientific evidence to support some claims.

-Although there is little high-quality scientific evidence, it is unlikely to cause harm if consumed in moderation.
+Although there is little high-quality scientific evidence, it is

 However, most advice states that children and infants should not consume chamomile tea.